okeshawarz/prospectus/keshawarz_prospectus_v2.md

 in other words, some factor is preventing labor or investment from being directed to its most efficient location in space.

 @moretti2013 begins with observation on the evolution of inter-city inequality over the past 5 decades.
-He identifies significant and persistent heterogeneity in American economic geography, but points out that only recently has this heterogeneity been driven by high rates of human capital(as measured by college degree attaionment) in so-called "skilled cities."
+He identifies significant and persistent heterogeneity in American economic geography, but points out that only recently has this heterogeneity been driven by high rates of human capital(as measured by college degree attainment) in so-called "skilled cities."
 His theory of urban agglomeration is centered around knowledge spillovers.
 A kind of schematic metaphor for this process is a group of high-skill workers gathering for beers after work-- despite being from different industries, their proximity and discussion is the substratum for the creation of new ideas and entrepreneurial energy.